carcasanchez/QuestManager/README.md

 ## Code organization
 This tutorial is built in C++.
 The solution is from Visual Studio, but you can work with it in other software if you take the .h and .cpp files in the Motor2D folder.
 The code is separated in different Modules that works in different areas (one for the renderer, other for the entities...).
 The Quest Manager is a module itself.
-There's a extern pointer, called App, from you can access each module and use their methods.
+There's a extern pointer, called App, from you can access each module.
 Don't worry if it seems a little overwhelming: we will go step by step.

-## System Explanation
+# Resources
 Our game is a Zelda-esque adventure, controlled with WASD.
 Don't blame the map so much: it's enough for what we will doing here.
+You can download the Handout with TODO's, ready to complete, from here.
+Also, you can find a Release with the system fully working here, in case that you want to see the result.
+Last, you can download the entire repositorie.
+The TODO's are still marked, but the code is complete.
+If you are stuck in one TODO, you can see the solution from it.

+# Intro to the system
 The first point we need to make is concrete our quest design.
 What states our quests have?
 How many types of quest we have?
 Can we complete the quest in different ways?
 How a quest is completed, and what happens then?
 Templatize our quests and following a pattern is important.

 For the purpose of this tutorial, I have reduced this design to the minimum: